|03 Sep - 20 Sep|

 After an early morning arrival into Tabriz transfer to the hotel for a rest.
 After a late breakfast enjoy a city tour of Tabriz.
-Visit Arg-e Alishah (or Tabriz) and the informative Azerbaijan Museum before exploring the highlight of the city the truly stunning Blue Mosque.
+Visit the informative Azerbaijan Museum before exploring the highlight of the city the truly stunning Blue Mosque.
 Constructed in 1465 the site suffered huge damage in two earthquakes before being reconstructed from 1951.
 End with a visit to the popular covered bazaar which was once an important trading site on the historic Silk Road.
 Overnight Tabriz.
-(B,L,D)
+(B,D)

-A long day’s travel today.
+A long day’s travel today towards Zanjan.
 Journey south to explore the troglodyte homes of Kandovan which have been carved out of the rocks and is often compared to Cappadocia.
 Continue to Visit UNESCO World Heritage Soltaniyeh which dates back to the early 13th century.
 One of the best preserved structures, the Mausoleum of Oljaytu, is a classic example of early Islamic architecture.
-Continue to Takht-e Soleiman (Throne of Solomon) which sits in a lush volcanic landscape and was once the spiritual centre of the then religion Zoroastrianism.
 Overnight Zanjan.
-(B,L,D)
+(B,D)

 Drive to Tehran, the bustling capital of Iran.
-En-route visit the Castles of the Assassins which is famed for sheltering the 12th century Ismaili sect’s assassin followers.
-Also stop to visit Qazvin’s Jamie Mosque and Shazdeh Hossein Shrine.
+En-route visit Qazvin, once an ancient capital in the Safavid dynasty.
+Visit Jameh Mosque and Shazdeh Hossein Shrine.
 End the day in Tehran with dinner and overnight.
-(B,L,D)
+(B,D)

-Board a local train today for the journey south to Kashan, a great way of travelling through the country.
+Board a local train for the journey south to Kashan, a great way of travelling through the country.
 Enjoy the passing Iranian scenery.
-Arrive into Kashan and enjoy a visit to a local merchant house to get an idea of life as a wealthy 19th century trader.
+Arrive into Kashan and enjoy a visit to a local merchant house to get an idea of life as a wealthy 19th-century trader.
 Visit the UNESCO World Heritage Persian Gardens which date back as far as the 6th century and feature sophisticated irrigation systems, buildings and pavilions.
-Also visit the popular bazaar which is a great place for a cup of tea and a spot of people watching.
-(B,L,D)
+Also, visit the popular bazaar which is a great place for a cup of tea and a spot of people watching.
+(B,D)

-Enjoy further touring in Yazd today before an early evening departure from the city for the drive to Zein-o-Din and your unique accommodation the night, a traditional caravanserai.
+Morning at leisure before a late afternoon departure from the city.
+Drive to Zein-o-Din and your unique accommodation the night, a traditional caravanserai.
 The property, built as part hostel, part fortress to protect traders, dates back to the 16th century and sits along the ancient Silk Road route: experience the life of a Silk Road trader, even if just for one night!
-Enjoy a spot of star gazing away from the glare of the city lights and a traditional dinner complete with homemade local bread.
+Enjoy a spot of star gazing away from the glare of the city lights.
+(B,D)

-Depart the caravanserai and drive towards Shiraz, the cultural heartland of the country.
-En-route visit Pasargadae, a smaller and less well known site built in the style of Persepolis and entered into the UNESO World Heritage list as part of the Persian Gardens.
-Also visit Abarkuh and see the ancient icehouse.
-End the day in Shiraz and visit Shah-e Cheragh (access is subject to permission by shrine authorities).
-The evening is at leisure.(B,L,D)
+Drive towards Shiraz, the cultural heartland of the country.
+En-route visit Pasargadae, a smaller and less well known site built in the style of Persepolis.
+Also, visit Abarkuh and see the ancient icehouse.
+End the day in Shiraz with a stroll around Eram Gardens.
+(B,D)

 This morning is dedicated to one of the highlights of Iran: Persepolis.
-Founded in 518 BC, Persepolis, originally called Parsa, was the ancient capital of the Achaemenid Empire.
-Built on the ‘Mount of Mercy’ Mt Rahmat the site was built to awe and impress and for many years was the focal point of the region until it was razed to the ground by Alexander the Great and lost for centuries under sand and dust.
-Also included is a visit to Naqsh-e Rostam and Naqsh-e Rajab, the nearby rock tombs.
-In the afternoon return to Shiraz for a tour of the city.
-Visit Shohada Square, Masjid-e Vakil and Naranjestan.
-Also referred to as Qavam Orangery, Naranjestan boasts a large courtyard of orange and palm trees and seemingly out of place Victorian era European paintings.
-Stop at the Aramgah-e Hafez, the tomb of the popular Iranian folk hero Hafez (or to give him his full title Khajeh Shams-ed-Din Mohammed).
-(B,L,D)
+Founded in 518 BC, Persepolis, originally called Parsa and once the ancient capital of the Achaemenid Empire.
+Also included are visits to Naqsh-e Rostam and Naqsh-e Rajab, the nearby rock tombs.
+Return to Shiraz for a tour of the city.
+Visit Naranjestan which is also referred to as Qavam Orangery and boasts a large courtyard of orange and palm trees and seemingly out of place Victorian era European paintings.
+Also, visit the beautiful Nasir Ol Molk Mosque - the delightfully decorated façade is blue however when the sun streams into the side rooms through the stained glass windows beautiful patterns are created.
+(B,D)

 Today is entirely free at leisure.
 Why not explore the historic Bazar-e Vakil for some last minute souvenir shopping?